tangowithfoxtrot/bws-env/README.md

 <!-- A GitHub description of this script -->

+> [!IMPORTANT]
+> A better version of this functionality is now included in the bws CLI.
+See: https://bitwarden.com/help/secrets-manager-cli/#run

 # bws-env
 A wrapper script for [bws](https://github.com/bitwarden/sdk), the Bitwarden Secrets Manager command-line utility, that injects secrets into a command.